-Teachers' mathematics lessons were captured over a three-year period, with an average of three lessons per teacher per year.4 This number corresponds to recommendations by Authors (2012) to achieve sufficiently high levels of predictive reliability.
-Trained raters scored these lessons on two established observational instruments, the CLASS and the MQI.
-Analyses of these same data show that items cluster into four main factors (Authors, 2015).
-The two dimensions from the CLASS instrument capture general teaching practices: Emotional Support focuses on teachers' interactions with students and the emotional environment in the classroom, and is thought to increase students' social and emotional development; and Classroom Organization focuses on behavior management and productivity of the lesson, and is thought to improve students' self-regulatory behaviors (Pianta & Hamre, 2009).5 The two dimensions from the MQI capture mathematics-specific practices: Ambitious Mathematics Instruction focuses on the complexity of the tasks that teachers provide to their students and their interactions around the content, thus corresponding to the set of professional standards described by NCTM (1989, 2014) and many elements contained within the Common Core State Standards for Mathematics (National Governors Association Center for Best Practices, 2010); Mathematical Errors
+Teachers' mathematics lessons were captured over a three-year period, with an average of three lessons per teacher per year.6 Trained raters scored these lessons on two established observational instruments, the CLASS and the MQI.
+Analyses of these same data show that items cluster into four main factors (Blazar et al., 2015).
+The two dimensions from the CLASS instrument capture general teaching practices: Emotional Support focuses on teachers' interactions with students and the emotional environment in the classroom, and is thought to increase students' social and emotional development; and Classroom Organization focuses on behavior management and productivity of the lesson, and is thought to improve students' self-